ffucucuoglu/url_listener/README.md

 # Goal

-Xposed module that listens to okhttp3 requests and saves all uniqe URLs to a file.
+Xposed module that listens to okhttp3 requests and saves all unique URLs to a file.

 # Environment